hhhhmmmmm02/ChatHTN/README.md

 compilation order: logisticsDefinitions, pyhop, openAINewVersion, logistics

-To test comment out one of the definitions of the methods in the <domain> file.
+To test comment out one of the definitions of the methods in the DOMAIN file.
 For instance, comment out the airplaneTransport methods in the logistics module:

 pyhop.declare_methods('truckTransport', truckTransportMethod1, truckTransportMethod2, truckTransportMethod3)